WFU-HPC/deac-docs/source/cluster-faq.rst

 	* Research and classroom instructional activity only.
 	* More detailed information can be found under the :ref:`acceptable use<sec.sla.ua.acceptable_use>` section of our Service Level Agreement.

+* When should someone consider using the DEAC Cluster?

+	* There are three scenarios that usually require the use of HPC:
+	#.
+You have to run an application/script/simulation too many times.
+	#.
+Your application/script/simulation takes too long to run.
+	#.
+Your data source and/or results are too big to store locally.

 * How much does it cost to use the DEAC Cluster?

-	* Baseline usage of the DEAC Cluster is provided at no additional cost to faculty, students, and staff as part of the centralized services provided by Information Systems.
+	* "Baseline" usage of the DEAC Cluster is provided at no additional cost to faculty, students, and staff as part of the centralized services provided by Information Systems.
 	* Users from the School of Medicine using the DEAC Cluster outside of a collaboration must pay to use the DEAC Cluster in a PAID format only, either :ref:`pre<sec.sla.su.contributions>` or :ref:`post<sec.sla.su.chargebacks>` usage.

-* What does "baseline" usage mean?

-	* Baseline usage is defined as the total number available Core Hours on the DEAC Cluster, divided by the total number of active departmental research groups.
-	* As of 2024, Baseline usage for research groups is **26,046 Core Hours**
-	* More detailed information can be found under the :ref:`Utilization Calculation<sec.sla.util.utilization_calculation>` section of our Service Level Agreement.

 * How much data storage do users have?

 	* Research groups are provided a 2TB "baseline" quota, at no additional cost, only to be used for research conducted on the DEAC Cluster.
-	* This amount may be increased up to 10TB, provided the research group's department total footprint is less than 20TB.
-	* If either of those limits are exceeded, additional storage may be purchased in the form of Service Units, for up to Five-year terms.
 	* More detailed information can be found under the :ref:`Storage Quotas<sec.sla.sdm.storage_quotas>` section of our Service Level Agreement.

+***********************
+What Is Baseline Usage?
+***********************

+* What does "baseline" usage mean?

+	* Baseline usage is defined as the equitable, evenly distributed use of the DEAC Cluster's centralized resources across all active research groups.
+        * Baseline usage is calculated by taking the total monthly number available Core Hours on the DEAC Cluster, divided by the total number of active departmental research groups.
+	* As of 2024, Baseline usage for research groups is **26,046 Core Hours per month**.
+        * All users should be expect to be able to utilize the DEAC Cluster per month without contention.
+	* More detailed information can be found under the :ref:`Utilization Calculation<sec.sla.util.utilization_calculation>` section of our Service Level Agreement.

 * What if you need more than "baseline" usage?